trietgaming/confession-manager/README.md

 ## Features 🚀

 - **Google Sheets Integration:** This application integrates with the Google Sheets API v4 to store and manage all confession posts in specific sheets such as "posted" sheet, "accepted" sheet, "declined" sheet and "pending" sheet.
-This ensures that all data is securely stored and easily to handle from anywhere.
+This ensures that all data is easily to handle from anywhere.

-- **Post Management:** The application allows users to create new confession posts, edit existing posts and delete posts that are no longer needed.
-Users can create a template for their posts and view all existing posts in a simple and organized format, making it easy to keep track of all posts.

-- **Notification for new confessions**: You will receive notifications on your device when a new confession is posted on your form, ensuring that you can stay updated and respond promptly to new submissions.
+- **Notification for new confessions**: You will receive push notifications on your device when a new confession is posted on your form, ensuring that you can stay updated and respond promptly to new submissions.

 - **Facebook Integration:** The application provides a seamless integration with Facebook, allowing users to easily publish new confession posts directly from the application without the need to switch between multiple applications or platforms.

 - **User-Friendly Interface:** The application features a clean and intuitive interface that is easy to navigate.

-- **Easy Content Review and Removal:** The application provides a simple and efficient way for users to review and remove confessions.
-Users can easily browse through all existing confessions as well as pending confessions, and remove any confessions that they no longer wish to have on their Facebook page.

 - **Automatic Hashtagging:** The application automatically generates hashtags for each new confession post, based on the time and order in which they are approved the application of the post.
+Users can also sync the newest hashtag from their page right on the application.
 This helps to ensure a properly and orderly publishing process, without the need for manual numbering or management.

 - **Free to Use, No Ads:** The application is completely free to use, without any hidden costs or fees.
 Additionally, the application is ad-free, ensuring that users are not bombarded with unwanted advertisements.